luis-gonzales/vehicle-detection-hog-svc/README.md

 ## Vehicle Detection using HoG and Support Vector Classifier
-UNDER CONSTRUCTION!

-This project consists of designing, training, and evaluating an end-to-end convolutional neural network (CNN) pipeline to perform the steering of a self-driving car.
-A simulator provided by Udacity was used to collect training data and to test the performance.
-Click on the image below for a video of the car driving in autonomous mode.
-A write-up is also available [www.lrgonzales.com/steering-angle-pred](http://www.lrgonzales.com/steering-angle-pred).
+This project consists of designing an image classifier that identifies the (cropped) presence of a vehicle and then repurposes the classifier to detect vehicles in an image or video of broader context and with an arbitrary number of vehicles.
+The classifier can be decomposed into a feature extractor using a histogram of oriented gradients (HoG) and a support vector classifier.
+Click on the image below for a video of the detection system in use during highway driving.
+A write-up is also available at [www.lrgonzales.com/vehicle-detection-using-hog-and-svc](http://www.lrgonzales.com/vehicle-detection-using-hog-and-svc).

 <div align="center">
 <a href="https://www.youtube.com/watch?v=WqS4QNW4YLU">